 - Homework will be assigned once or twice per week. - Recommended approach to homework: Read over the entire homework assignment shortly after it is posted.
 Identify problems for which the material has already been presented vs. problems for which the material has not yet been covered.
 Completing homework in several short sessions will generally be more effective than completing the homework in one marathon session.
-This is especially true for proofs and theoretical work. - Problems or subproblems will be indicated as Exercise, Required, or Advanced. - Exercise Exercises are not submitted, so do not need to be formally written up.
+This is especially true for proofs and theoretical work. - Problems or subproblems will be indicated as Exercise, Required, or Advanced.

+- Exercise Exercises are not submitted, so do not need to be formally written up.
 Many important concepts are developed and/or illustrated in the exercises.
 You are expected to know the material covered in the exercises. - Required Required problems must be submitted.
 Required problems will mostly be graded based on completion.
 More detailed grading and feedback will be provided on some selected problems. - Advanced material that goes beyond the scope of the course.
-You are not responsible for material covered in advanced problems.

-- Homework will be collected electronically on Canvas.
+You are not responsible for material covered in advanced problems. - Homework will be collected electronically on Canvas.
 Guidelines for submitting homework will be posted on Canvas. - Homework submitted more than 48 hours after the deadline is not accepted (unless you have received an extension).
 Homework submitted more than 12 hours after the deadline will receive a grade penalty. - If you believe you have a valid reason to miss a deadline (e.g. conference travel, serious illness), please arrange for delayed submission at least one day before the homework is due. - Group discussion of homework is allowed and encouraged, but each student is individually responsible for independently performing all calculations, writing any required code, and writing up the solution. - You should be able to complete homework using only the provided course material.
 For most of the homework, the objective is to construct arguments built on fundamental concepts or to apply or interpret fundamental concepts.
-If you are "searching online for similar problem" you are not working on the skill set the homework is intended to develop. - Solutions will be posted before the homework is due.
-After you have worked through a problem, you are welcome to review the solutions and revise your work as appropriate. - Please review the posted solutions to be sure you have fully grasped the concepts and ask questions as necessary.
+If you are "searching online for similar problem" you are not working on the skill set the homework is intended to develop. - Please review the posted solutions to be sure you have fully grasped the concepts and ask questions as necessary.
 In general, we will not have time to review homework in class. - Canvas will be used to post clarifications, corrections, and hints for homework problems.
 If you run into difficulty, check Canvas first.